prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

+Perspective Transform is the Bird's eye view for Lane images.
+We want to look at the lanes from the top and have a clear picture about their curves.
+Implementing Perspective Transform was the most interesting one for me.
+I used values of src and dst as shown below:

+src = np.float32([[590,450],[687,450],[1100,720],[200,720]])
+dst = np.float32([[300,0],[900,0],[900,720],[300,720]])

+Also, made a function warper(img, src, dst) which takes in the BInary Warped Image and return the perspective transform using cv2.getPerspectiveTransform(src, dst) and cv2.warpPerspective(img, M, img_size, flags=cv2.INTER_NEAREST).
+The results are shown below:

 ![output_1](https://user-images.githubusercontent.com/34116562/49129781-1d774600-f2f7-11e8-80df-2d0d6b0a3950.png)
 ![output_2](https://user-images.githubusercontent.com/34116562/49129782-1f410980-f2f7-11e8-894a-94fdf6f519d8.png)